LaurinZubler/sa-documentation/chapters/scenarios.typ

     The _Sailing Course Assistant_ effectively addresses the needs of all three personas identified in the user study:

     - *The Beginner* often struggles to understand the connection between wind direction, navigable courses and sail position.
-In low wind conditions, it can be particularly challenging to discern from which direction the wind is coming.
-This Augmented Reality application aims to enhancing their learning and sailing experience.
+In low-wind conditions, it can be particularly challenging to discern from which direction the wind is coming.
+This Augmented Reality application aims to enhance their learning and sailing experience.

     - *The Racer* is required to constantly monitor and react to changes in the wind.
 By visualizing the wind direction and optimal course, the Augmented Reality application can significantly reduce cognitive load, enabling a greater focus on tactics and competition strategies.